Accessibility at Yale

-- Resource Office on Disabilities: the primary mission of the Resource Office on Disabilities (ROD) is to facilitate individual accommodations for all students with disabilities throughout the entire University.
+- Student Accessibility Services: the primary mission of Student Accessibility Services (SAS) is to facilitate individual accommodations for all students with disabilities throughout the entire University.

-- Office for Equal Opportunity Programs: the Office for Equal Opportunity Programs (OEOP) administers an Employment Accommodations Program for employees with Disabilities, designed to facilitate individual accommodations for current or prospective Yale employees with disabilities.
+- Office of Institutional Equity and Access: the Office of Institutional Equity and Access administers an Employment Accommodations Program for employees with Disabilities, designed to facilitate individual accommodations for current or prospective Yale employees with disabilities.